Trust Your Instincts

 Gather intelligence in the public domain.
 Check customer reviews on Google Maps and social media platforms and speak to colleagues or industry vendors to obtain informal background information.

 Include an exit clause.
-Ensure your standard client agreements have an exit clause - for both parties.
+Ensure your standard customer agreements have an exit clause - for both parties.
 An exit clause helps manage expectations, protects both parties, and serves as a transparent reminder of the terms or conditions that result in the termination of business.

-Once You’re Stuck with a Toxic Client
+Once Youβre Stuck with a Toxic Customer

 Summary